Revised voting rights bill rolled out in U.S. Senate, with Manchin on board - NewsBreak

 Georgia Sens.
 Warnock and Jon Ossoff have been vocal about protecting voting rights, particularly after Georgia Gov. Brian Kemp passed a restrictive voting bill that would limit early voting and drop box locations.

 Georgia also placed a ban on giving away water or food to voters within a certain distance of voters or from polling sites.
-Poll workers are allowed to set up water, but are not required to do so, under the Georgia state law.
+Poll workers are allowed to set up water, but are not required to do so.

 An investigation by ProPublica and Georgia Public Broadcasting found that Black voters sometimes waited in lines for hours compared to white voters as the number of polling places were reduced in primarily Black neighborhoods.